corrode/corrode.github.io/content/blog/memory-safety/index.md

 ## The Cost of Waiting

-Some organizations look at this landscape and think: "We'll wait for the regulations to be finalized.
+Some organizations look at all this and think: "We'll wait for the regulations to be finalized.
 We'll act when we have to."

 This is a mistake.